mu-pamang/2024_Chosun_osp_Deepfake-detection-Challenge/README.md

 ## Pretrained weights

 We also provide pretrained weights for all the architectures presented in the paper.
-Please refer to this [Dropbox link](https://www.dropbox.com/sh/cesamx5ytd5j08c/AADG_eEmhskliMaT0Gbk-yHDa?dl=0).
+Please refer to this [Google Drive link]( ).
 Each directory is named `$NETWORK_$DATASET` where `$NETWORK` is the architecture name and `$DATASET` is the training dataset.
 In each directory, you can find `bestval.pth` which are the best network weights according to the validation set.

-Additionally, you can find Jupyter notebooks for results computations in the [notebook](https://github.com/polimi-ispl/icpr2020dfdc/blob/master/notebook) folder.
+Additionally, you can find Jupyter notebooks for results computations in the [notebook]( ) folder.

 ## Datasets